Skip to main content

 In a recent article, I wrote about using Langchain and FAISS to build a RAG system.
 FAISS, however, is in memory and not scalable when you want to update the training data constantly in real-time.

-A great alternative to FAISS is Qdrant, and in this article, we will look at building a basic similarity search just using Langchain and Qdrant.
+Qdrant is a great alternative to FAISS.
+In this article, we will look at building a basic similarity search using Langchain and Qdrant.

 What is Qdrant?